alecks/pylon-cli/site/src/3_publishing.md

 ## Saving and publishing your code

 Once you're done editing, you can run `pylon publish`.
 This will build your project into a bundle - see `dist/bundle.js` - and send it off to Pylon.
 Error messages will be shown too, if you don't have a fancy code editor.

+You'll also notice that you're connected to the _workbench_; this is just a live feed of logs and errors.
+You can disable this with `--no-ws` if you're, for example, using the CLI for a CI workflow.